ibm-cloud-docs/security-hub/customize.md

 ## Managing inputs and outputs
 {: #customize-manage-vars}

-You can add and remove input and output variables that are available in the Essential Security and Observability Services deployable architecture by following these steps:
+You can add and remove input and output variables that are available in the Cloud foundation for security and observability deployable architecture by following these steps:

 1. In your project, click the **Configurations** tab.
 1. Select a member configuration.